SheffieldML/GPclust/README.md

 Dependencies
 ------------

-This work depends on some functionality from the [GPy project](https://github.com/SheffieldML/GPy), as well as the numpy/scipy/matplotlib stack.
+This work depends on the [GPy project](https://github.com/SheffieldML/GPy), as well as the numpy/scipy stack. matplotlib is optional for plotting.

-I've tested the demos with GPy v0.2, but it should work with later versions also.
+I've tested the demos with GPy v0.6, but it should work with later versions also.